 Creativity and Memory

 Last, but not least, they can improve creativity, productivity and even memory!
 It sounds too good to be true.
 Due to the fact that they help with your wellbeing, it makes sense that they can boost your creativity by clearing your mind and allowing you to think up some new ideas.
 In fact, in 2015 there was a study that placement of plants in the workplace can increase productivity by 15%!
 Our favorite to increase productivity is succulent gardens, due to their unique and different sizing, are great to increase creativity.

 The numbers speak for themselves!
 Now for the fun part…What plants should we get?
-Check out our Chicago Shop to start your collection!
+Check out our Chicago flower studio to start your collection!